 - c.
 Lay-down/Boat Storage Area two of the alternatives (one north and one south, N1 and S3, respectively) were designed to provide new flat land for Little Diomede residents to store/repair boats or conduct subsistence activity (i.e. skinning mammals, preparing for hunts).
 The sheer cliff environment at Little Diomede makes flat land very valuable and a desirable navigation feature.
 The existing areas for these activities are within the village along the steep slopes and amongst loose boulders, and comprise a calculated area of 0.325 acre.
 The additional subsistence area provided for in alternative N1 is 0.38 acre; alternative S3 is 0.14 acre.
 Only the area provided in alternative S3 is a gain since the N1 area was determined necessary for the movement and storage of the existing subsistence vessel fleet.
-For alternative S3, it was determined that an increase of 2 vessels (0.07 acre each) would be appropriate for calculation of the subsistence vessel day (see Table 10). - d.
+For alternative S3, it was determined that an increase of 2 vessels (0.07 acre each) would be appropriate for calculation of the subsistence vessel day (see Table 13).
+Existing area available was determined from a number of photos of the community which includes flat areas used for skin and meat drying racks found on slopes and within structures equaling ~0.325 acre.
+This area was apportioned to the existing vessel count (5) to determine vessel usage per existing subsistence area; the existing subsistence value was found to be around 3000 sq.ft per vessel (rounding prevalent in conversions).
+The flat area resulting from the with-project condition was measured and equated to the existing flat area usage - this calculation was determined as 0.14 acre, or an additional 2 subsistence vessel days - since 3000 sq.ft. is slightly more than 0.07 acres. - d.
 Improved Safety all alternatives would improve the ability of boat owners to launch and retrieve vessels and would also allow a larger vessel to access the community for emergency evacuations.
 Using a dominant north wave (348.75° 11.25°), the south alternatives have slight differences in reducing wave heights near the launch area.
 Alternatives S1 and S3 provide the same level of reduction, with S2 providing slightly more due to the bent breakwater configuration.
 Despite these slight differences, there would be no discernible difference among the south alternatives for additional days; all provide the same 21 days.
-The north alternative N1 would not provide any protection from the dominant north waves, which occur during the months of August through October; neither would it serve beneficially the current barge/cargo movement activities and existing storage facilities. - e.
-Existing Road -Little Diomede has few roads.
-However, there is a frontage road on the island that would benefit the south helipad alternatives as vehicles and heavy equipment can maneuver in this area while the north alternative does not have this same access.
+The north alternative N1 would not provide any protection from the dominant north waves, which occur during the months of August through October; neither would it serve beneficially the current barge/cargo movement activities and existing storage facilities.